 RCPP partners are required to report annual progress on achieving deliverables and to report on project outcomes progressively, with the final report including total project outcomes (realized and projected future outcomes).
 Conservation or natural resource outcomes are required while economic and social outcomes are desired, to the extent practicable.

 This document serves as guidance for RCPP partners to facilitate reporting of conservation, economic and social outcomes.
-RCPP applications must explicitly describe partners’ plans for quantifying and reporting on outcomes.
-State RCPP Coordinators are available to assist with this task, and with outcomes reporting during the life of RCPP projects.Conservation Outcomes (Required)
+RCPP applications must explicitly describe partners’ plans for quantifying and reporting on outcomes, with further development of the methodology expected during agreement negotiations.
+State RCPP Coordinators are available to assist with this task, and with outcomes reporting during the life of RCPP projects.
+The national RCPP team will provide quality assurance to outcome methods and reports to ensure that the data obtained is usable and appropriate to represent the outcomes of RCPP under reporting requirements of the Government Performance Results Modernization Act (2010) and Congressional reporting.

+Conservation Outcomes (Required)

+Why should partners evaluate conservation outcomes?

+Quantifying the results of conservation implementation gets to the very heart of why people undertake conservation in the first place—is our water quality improved?
+Are there more gopher tortoise in our longleaf pine ecosystems?
+Are we sequestering more carbon through improved forest management?
+Measuring and reporting outcomes represents the true conservation value of NRCS (and partner) investments.

+What are indicators used to measure conservation outcomes?

 The ability to develop, measure and report on conservation outcomes of RCPP projects will vary by project type, natural resource concern, and available tools and methods.
 The most straightforward projects are likely those that propose implementation of land management/restoration practices to address water quality—estimation models to quantify nutrient reductions, temperature reductions, etc. exist for most parts of the country, and the use of conservation practices that have known conservation benefits can facilitate outcomes quantification.
 Projects focusing on conservation easement implementation may be more challenging.
 In many cases, NRCS will rely on partner knowledge and local expertise to draw correlations between conservation actions and specific outcomes generated for a given geographic area.

+How can these indicators be evaluated over time?

 For RCPP, NRCS has developed the customizable conservation outcomes template below.
 The example provided is for wildlife resource concerns but the template is easily modified for water quality, water quantity and soil health.
 For other resource concerns for which the template is not easily customized, lead partners are expected to work with State RCPP Coordinators to develop a template(s) appropriate for their projects.
 State RCPP Coordinators may engage with NRCS technical experts for guidance in customizing outcome frameworks.

 Customizable Template Sample:

-With the RCPP investment of A dollars matched by B partner contributions over C year (s) we have made a lasting improvement to the biodiversity of the D (geographic region) by improving E acres habitat and increasing our {priority species} population by F to a naturally sustainable size that will benefit the region for G years.”
+With the RCPP investment of A dollars matched by B partner contributions over C year (s) we have made a lasting improvement to the biodiversity of the D (geographic region) over initial benchmark (H) by improving E acres habitat and increasing our {priority species} population by F to a naturally sustainable size that will benefit the region for G years.

 A = Total RCPP funds dispersed over C period of time